NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Introduction

-Recently, Dynamic Adaptive Streaming over HTTP (DASH) or equivalent (Apple HLS, Adobe HDS, etc.) have been proposed as an emerging standard on video delivery in order to minimize video interruption and re-buffering time.
-In DASH, each video file is divided into multiple small segments according to the size of GOPs (Group of Pictures) and each segment is encoded into multiple quality levels \cite{Stockhammer:2011:DAS:1943552.1943572}.
-The segment size is usually between two and ten seconds of video.
-Various adaptation methods have been proposed to support adaptive HTTP streaming \cite{DBLP:journals/jsac/ThangLPR14}.
-Their common goal is to make the client chose the most suitable level of the future segment in order to deliver the highest possible QoE.
-In the literature, adaptive algorithms have been classified in three main classes: buffer-based \cite{Huang14}, throughput-based \cite{Tian:2012:TAS:2413176.2413190} and buffer-throughput-based algorithms \cite{Yin:2015:CAD:2829988.2787486}.
-While the first class makes the decision based on the playback buffer occupancy state, the second class makes use of the historical TCP throughput of last few fragments to estimate the current bandwidth and instantaneously adapt the segment quality.
-Several techniques have been used to estimate the resources from past observations \cite{TCPthroughput}.
-In an environment with constant throughput, past observations are relevant to predict the future throughput.
-However, in a highly variable environment, this approach cannot provide accurate estimation of future throughput.
-Unfortunately, current environments are characterised by their significant variability, essentially due to mobility and heterogeneity of wireless networks.
+To improve the user engagement in real time, DASH (Dynamic Adaptive Streaming over HTTP) appeared as an emerging standard for video content delivery.
+Various commercial solutions adopting DASH have been proposed to improve the user's QoE such as Microsoft's smooth streaming, Adobe's HTTP dynamic streaming and Apple's live streaming.
+In DASH, each video file is divided into multiple small segments encoded at multiple quality levels \cite{Stockhammer:2011:DAS:1943552.1943572}, and it is up to the client to chose the most suitable quality level (bitrate) to stream the future segment.
+In the literature, adaptive bitrate algorithms are classified in three main classes: buffer-based \cite{Huang14}, throughput-based \cite{Tian:2012:TAS:2413176.2413190} and buffer--throughput-based algorithms \cite{Yin:2015:CAD:2829988.2787486}.
+While the first class makes the decision based on the playback buffer occupancy state, the second class exploits the historical TCP throughput measurements \cite{TCPthroughput} to estimate the current bandwidth and instantaneously adapt the quality.

-Recent studies open a promising possibility to accurately predict available resources over a medium horizon.
-For instance, context acquisition can target the monitoring of contextual situations as soon as they are created.
-The output can describe the contexts encountered as well as the likelihood of encountering similar contexts in the future \cite{5G}.
-This rises the opportunity to efficiently design the client-side bitrate adaptation by exploiting the knowledge of future throughput variations \cite{Zou:2015:API:2699343.2699359}.
-In this paper, we design a QoE-driven optimization scheme that realizes the trade-off between system utilization and content resolution under constraints on re-buffering events.